In database operations, high or uneven CPU usage is very common. This scenario can be caused by the following two main factors:

 The above are common types of background tasks.
 There are hundreds of other types of background tasks.

-After the above analysis, you can determine the nodes, tenants, and specific task types where the CPU resources are mainly consumed.
-You can basically confirm the main areas where the CPU resources are consumed in the database system.
+After the above analysis, you can determine the nodes, tenants, and task types where the CPU overhead is concentrated.
+You can basically confirm where the main CPU overhead of the database system is.
 Generally, the above troubleshooting steps can help you locate the main direction of the problem and potential bottlenecks.
 However, in some scenarios, you may want to further analyze to obtain more information.

-Based on the previous analysis, if the CPU resources are mainly consumed by PX or DAS execution, you need to know the SQL ID of the corresponding SQL statement.
-You can run the following SQL statement to query the SQL ID.
+If the overhead of background tasks is mainly in PX or DAS execution, you need to know the corresponding sql_id.
+You can run the following SQL statement to query the sql_id.

 Note